Chirag-ahir/JAVA-All-Basic/README.md

   what is cooperation in java?<br>
   Cooperation (Inter-thread communication) is a mechanism in which a thread is paused running in its critical section and another thread is allowed to enter (or lock) in the same critical section to be executed.

-  what is type interface in java?<br>
-  Type inference is a feature of Java which provides ability to compiler to look at each method invocation and corresponding declaration to determine the type of arguments.

 what is the difference between inner class and nested class?<BR>
   In Java programming, nested and inner classes often go hand in hand.
 A class that is defined within another class is called a nested class.
 An inner class, on the other hand, is a non-static type, a particular specimen of a nested class.Mar 6, 2017